Charles Townshend (British Army officer): Imperial soldier

 We had a long way to go; and from all the hamlets as we approached Chitral we were fired into from orchards and houses right and left, front and rear!
 It was now very dark.
 I saw there was nothing for it but to double or else none of us would reach the fort alive, and this we did.

+During the siege, he decorated his room with the latest Art Nouveau posters from Paris promoting the current plays.
 On 24 March 1895, Townshend wrote in his diary: "Incessant rain.
 There is nothing for the horses to eat, so we eat the horses."
 After a siege of forty-six days by Muslim Hunza tribesmen, the fortress was relieved by Captain Fenton Aylmer, and Townshend returned to Britain a national hero.
 The fact that he and his four hundred Indian troops were vastly outnumbered by the Hunza tribesmen during the siege further added to his heroic lustre.

-Upon his return to London, Townshend had dinner at Buckingham Palace with Queen Victoria, who publicly thanked him as a hero of the recent campaign, an experience that helped to increase the size of his already ample ego.
-Afterwards, he was personally invested by the Queen with the Order of the Bath, a rare honour for a captain in the Indian Army.
-His fame allowed him to develop friendships with the two social groups whose approval he most craved—the aristocracy and actors, especially the stars of the West End theatre scene.
+Upon his return to London, Townshend had dinner with Queen Victoria at Buckingham Palace, who publicly thanked him as a hero of the recent campaign, an experience that helped to increase the size of his already ample ego.
+Afterwards, he was personally made a member of the Most Honourable Order of the Bath by Queen Victoria, which was a rare honor for a captain in the Indian Army.
+His fame allowed him to develop friendships with the two social groups whose approval he most craved-the aristocracy and actors, especially the stars of the West End theatre scene.
 He visited the family that rented Balls Park from the Townshend family, leading him to write in his diary:

 The Phillips were very kind to me, and I spent all Sunday going about the house and grounds.
 It is most awfully sad to think of it all.
 A splendid old family like ours, and Lord Townshend cannot now afford to live at Raynham Hall in Norfolk, which is let to Sir Edmund Lacon, or at Balls Park, let to Mr Phillips; and from what I heard from Lord St. Levan the other day, Balls Park will have to be sold and most of the land at Raynham as well.
-To think of it all, and the last century there was no family more powerful than ours. … I wonder if ever I shall be the means of restoring some of the old prestige to the family.
+To think of it all, and the last century there was no family more powerful than ours. …I wonder if ever I shall be the means of restoring some of the old prestige to the family.